 The IUPsyS Young Investigator Award (Basic Science) 2012 goes to Dr William Cunningham, Associate Professor, University of Toronto, Canada.

-Wil Cunningham's primary interest is in the question of how the mind represents value: how we learn what is good and bad, and how we make assessments of ourselves, others, events, objects and ideas.
-Wil is unique in using highly effective combinations of behavioural measures, of indicators of neural responses and of computational approaches to tackle questions of moral decision making as they play out in intergroup relations and interpersonal relations.
+Will Cunningham’s primary interest is in the question of how the mind represents value: how we learn what is good and bad, and how we make assessments of ourselves, others, events, objects and ideas.
+Will is unique in using highly effective combinations of behavioral measures, of indicators of neural responses and of computational approaches to tackle questions of moral decision making as they play out in inter-group relations and interpersonal relations.

 His work has already shown us how the system of affect, fundamental to our survival, works.
-His evidence has allowed us to adjudicate between competing models and has provided a window into explicit and implicit systems of affective decision making.
-He has effectively drawn out the implications of his work for intergroup relations and for interpersonal relations.
+His evidence has allowed us to adjudicate between competing models and has provided a window into explicit and implicit systems of effective decision making.
+He has effectively drawn out the implications of his work for inter-group relations and for interpersonal relations.

 His eclectic and collaborative approach has proved highly effective in terms of scholarly publications.
 Even as a very junior assistant professor, the Society of Personality and Social Psychology identified him as one the top ten most cited junior faculty in the field.
 When Psychological Science lists its most cited articles of all time, two of Will Cunningham’s articles make the list (in 2001 and 2004).